bettynigat/Taxi-Route-Planner/README.md

 # Taxi-Route-Planner

-The purpose of this project is to implementa shortest path search program for a Taxi driver using Dijkstra's algorithm.
+The purpose of this project is to implement shortest path search program for a Taxi driver using Dijkstra's algorithm.

 ### Problem-statement